TikTok adds new restrictions for young users

 TikTok surges in average monthly time spent per user

-It’s the success story of 2020 and now TikTok's meteoric rise shows no signs of abating in 2021.
-The short-form video app has surpassed Facebook in the time users spent in the app.
-TikTok users in the UK almost doubled the time they spent viewing the platform's videos, from an average of 10.8 hours a month in 2019 to 19.6 in 2020.
+It’s the success story of 2020 and now TikTok has even surpassed Facebook in the time users spent in the app.
+TikTok users in the UK almost doubled the time they spent viewing the platform's short-form videos, from an average of 10.8 hours a month in 2019 to 19.6 in 2020.
 In comparison, Facebook grew its average hours per month from 14.3 to 16.6.
 The data for other countries shows similar trends, with the average monthly hours spent using TikTok roughly doubling in the US, France and Germany.
 Reported by App Annie, the analytics company predicts TikTok is on track to surpass 1.2 billion active users in 2021.
 Not too shabby.

 Platforms take action ahead of Inauguration Day in the US

 It’s nearly the big day for Joe Biden and following the January 6th attack on the Capitol, Facebook is making moves to ensure the day goes as smoothly as can be.
 The platform won’t let people create events that take place in ‘close proximity’ to the White House, the US Capitol building, or any state capitol buildings through Inauguration Day on January 20th.
 This follows further actions by platforms to restrict Trump’s social media presence, with YouTube suspending the President’s channel and Snapchat permanently terminating his account.
-It’s a fresh start for President-elect Joe Biden, and it seems Twitter knows it too, as the platform has decided that his new official presidential Twitter account will start with zero followers.
-The new account, @PresElectBiden, will transform into the official @POTUS account on January 20th.
+It’s a fresh start for President-elect Joe Biden, and it seems Twitter knows it too, as the platform has decided that his new official presidential Twitter account will start with zero followers, marking a change from the previous transition from Barack Obama.
+The new account, @PresElectBiden, will transform into the official @POTUS one on inauguration day on January 20th.
+Time to get tweeting Joe!

 TikTok for Black Creatives to involve 100 creators and musical artists